 They account for 1% of all accidents, but 10% of all physical injuries, notes Michael Reddon of The MHEDA Journal.

-The majority of fatalities stem from forklift turnovers, so an obvious advantage of pushing a cart as opposed to sitting in vehicle is not going down with the ship, so to speak, if it slips off a loading dock or tips due to an unbalanced load.
+The majority of fatalities stem from forklift turnovers, so an obvious advantage of pushing a cart as opposed to sitting in a vehicle is not going down with the ship, so to speak, if it slips off a loading dock or tips due to an unbalanced load.
 You can just step away.

 OSHA also argues that hand trucks are inherently safer: “A sit-down, counterbalanced high-lift rider truck is more likely than a motorized hand truck to be involved in a falling load accident because the sit-down rider truck can lift a load much higher than a hand truck.”